Honors and Prizes

 The Helen K. and Ernest S. Osgood Scholarship Fund was established in 1984 by Helen Kaslo Osgood, a member of the History Department for thirty years beginning in 1951.
 In 1958 she married Ernest S. Osgood, Emeritus Professor of History, University of Minnesota.
 His activities at Wooster included advising Independent Study students in history, which gave him much pleasure.
 The scholarship is awarded annually, in consultation with the Department of History, to a junior or senior history major who has demonstrated high academic achievement and financial need.

 Phi Alpha Theta, the national honorary society for History students, has an active Wooster chapter.
 Elections are made in the spring semester.
-Professor Marc Goulding is the faculty advisor for the Wooster chapter.
+Professor Margaret Ng is the faculty advisor for the Wooster chapter.
 Induction for new members will be held in April.
 Visit the Phi Alpha Theta National Chapter's website.

 College-Wide Honors and Honor Societies